NaiyuJ/authoritarian-responsiveness/README.md

-# authoritarian-legislator-responsiveness code
+# authoritarian-legislator-responsiveness main code

-This repository contains code for the paper Legislator Responsiveness in China’s National People’s Congress by Naiyu Jiang.
-These python scripts have been written to find cosine similarity between any two text documents using word2vec.
+This repository contains the main code for the paper Legislator Responsiveness in China’s National People’s Congress by Naiyu Jiang.
+These python scripts have been written to find cosine similarity between any two text documents (/short sentences) using word2vec.

 ## 1. Train Word Vectors：Word2vec

 I use Word2vec to train word vectors.
 Word2vec is a method to efficiently create word embeddings, which are vector representations of a particular word.
-The word2vec algorithms include skip-gram and CBOW models, using either hierarchical softmax or negative sampling.
+Word2Vec represents words into vector based on several features they have such as windows size and vector dimensions.
+Similar words tend to have the same vector values and are grouped in the same block.
+Word2Vec can capture the similarity value between words from the training of a large corpus.
+The resulting similarity value is obtained from the word vector value than calculated using the Cosine Similarity equation.
+The similarity value produced by Word2Vec ranges from -1 to 1 as the highest similarity value.
 For details on word2vec, see [this link](https://code.google.com/archive/p/word2vec/).

-## 2. The Applications of Word Vectors
+## 2. The Applications of Word Vectors in This Project

+In this project, I want to find the similarity between sensitive news topics and bill titles.
+First, I create a model using Word2Vec for the exhaustive list of sensitive news topic.